Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

 \subsubsection{training a 3D reconstruction network with ET2dNet and EPI z-stack}

-Three-dimensional reconstruction is another significant application of ETNet.
-However, direct application of ET2dNet to WF image stacks generates artifacts characterized by intensity discontinuities along the z-axis (see Supplementary Information Fig. S3).
-To reduce these artifacts, we employed knowledge distillation \cite{wang_knowledge_2022} to train ET3dNet, a dedicated 3D reconstruction network, by transferring knowledge from ET2dNet.
+While single-frame computational TIRF provides effective optical sectioning for focal planes, its extension to volumetric imaging introduces additional challenges along the axial dimension.
+In practice, volumetric reconstruction is typically performed from a finite stack, which can contain strong out-of-focus background from emitters located outside the reconstructed volume.
+In this setting, independently reconstructing each axial plane fails to enforce axial consistency and cannot jointly account for out-of-volume background that couples multiple planes.
+As a result, volumetric reconstructions can degrade in the presence of strong out-of-focus background (see examples Supplementary Information Fig. S3).
+To address these challenges, we extend cTIRF to volumetric reconstruction by leveraging axial context across the stack, and implement this extension using a dedicated three-dimensional network (ET3dNet) trained via knowledge distillation\cite{wang_knowledge_2022} from ET2dNet .

 ET3dNet was trained on 881 EPI image stacks (6 layers each) using the hybrid architecture depicted in Fig. \ref{fig-ET3dNet}a.
-Given the absence of 3D GT, we generated pseudo-GT volumes using ET2dNet predictions from individual EPI layers.
-ET3dNet simultaneously outputs a reconstructed fake GT stack and a background stack.
-Supervised loss was computed between the reconstructed fake GT and ET2dNet pseudo-GT.
-The reconstructed fake GT was convolved with the PSF and combined with the background stack to generate fake EPI stacks, enabling self-supervised loss calculation against real EPI stacks.
+Given the absence of 3D GT, we generated slice-wise pseudo-GT volumes using ET2dNet predictions from individual EPI layers.
+ET3dNet simultaneously outputs a volumetric pseudo-GT stack and a background stack.
+Supervised loss was computed between the volumetric pseudo-GT and slice-wise pseudo-GT.
+The volumetric pseudo-GT was convolved with the PSF (generates cTIRF stack) and combined with the background stack to generate reconstructed EPI stacks, enabling self-supervised loss calculation against experimental measured EPI stacks.
 The network backbone utilized EViT-Unet \cite{li_evit-unet_2025}.
-For more details see Methods \ref{sec-ETNet}.
+More details are shown in Methods \ref{sec-ETNet}.